 Feeling creatively stuck?
-Here’s one way you can get the creative juices flowing again.
+Here’s one way that thinking outside the box you can get the creative juices flowing again.

 Here are six examples.